3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Lighting Transfer Network (LighTNet)

-where $\mathcal{D}$ is the diffuse map, $\mathcal{R}$ defines the strength of the reflection, $S + \alpha_1$ stores reflection information calculated from the materials' reflection values in the scene, and $\alpha_2$ provides the interactive effects between other material properties and lighting.
-Going a further step, we find that rendering the supervision information $S+\alpha_1$ and $\alpha_2$ is inconvenient or impossible because we only have a rough geometry R3D.
+where $\mathcal{D}$ is the diffuse map, $\mathcal{S}$ is all the raw lighting (both direct and indirect ) in the scene and we regard it as ``Shading" in this paper, $\mathcal{R}$ defines the strength of the reflection of the materials, $\mathcal{R}_l$ stores reflection information calculated from the materials' reflection values in the scene, and $\alpha_2$ provides the interactive effects between other material properties and lighting.
+As $\mathcal{S}$ encodes the per-pixel lighting of a scene, we approximate $\mathcal{R}_l$ via $\mathcal{S} + \alpha_1$.
+Going a further step, we find that rendering the supervision information $\mathcal{S}+\alpha_1$ and $\alpha_2$ is impractical because we only have a rough geometry R3DM.
 Besides, learning them separately would increase our framework complexity.
-We thus further simplified the formulation as
+We thus further simplify the formulation as